philbucher/salome-kratos-converter/README.md

 2. Create a SubMesh for each SubModelPart (e.g. Inlet, Dirichlet-BC, ...)
 3. Export the Mesh and each SubMesh to a *.dat-file

+---

+**NOTE:** The converter can be used either directly in python, OR using the GUI, as explained in the following

+---
 ### Using the converter directly directly from Python
 The converter can be directly used from python, see [this example](https://github.com/philbucher/salome-kratos-converter/tree/master/Examples/use_converter_from_python).
 This way the mesh generation can be done automatically, when used together with the "dump script" functionality of Salome.

+---
 ### Using the GUI of the Converter
 Note that this requires the `tkinter` module of Python, which should be available by default
 1. Launch the Converter with `python3 converter_salome_kratos.py`